xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 The above definition tells that recipes can only come from recipes.
 An important step towards the answer where the first recipe comes from is the concept of a 'historyless recipe'.
-It is based on the concept of 'historyless variables'.
+This is introduced as follows.

+The components 'v by op(i)(R(k))' of an operation that compute a variable 'v' can be of two types.
+First, they may assign a *constant* to 'v'.
+Second, they may produce a value based on *auxiliary variables* 'A' that have been stored earlier.
+A dependency on stored values is expressed by an entry in the snapshot map.

-DEFINITION: HLV(i) -- Historyless Variables
+DEFINITION: S(i) -- Set of snapshot states.

-   The set of historyless variables in a state 'i' is given by
+   The set of snapshot states 'S(i)' related to a recipe 'R(i)' contains all state indices present in the recipes snapshot map.

-                        HLV(i) \subset RV(i)                                (6)

-   For all 'v in HLV(i)' determined by 'v by op(i)' it holds that

-                   v not a function of V(k) forall 'k' in P(i)              (7)

-   where 'P(i)' is the set of predecessor states of 'i'.

-A variable can only be history less, if 'op(i)' assigns a constant to it which is independent of previous states or paths.
-When history becomes important, then the development of a variable setting must be accomplished at 'run-time' using system memory, that is auxiliary variables.

-DEFINITION: HLR(i) -- Historyless Recipe

-   For a given state 'i' the 'HLR(i)' expresses the effect of 'op(i)' on the set of required variables 'RV(i)' in isolation of previous history.
-That is, for each variable 'v in RV(i)' it holds

-                    /   v by op(i)    for v in HLV(i)
-                v = |                                                       (8)
-                    \   A(v)          else.

-The historyless recipe is only correct, if 'A(v)' contains the correct value of 'v' upon entry into state 'i' after 'op(i)' has been applied for all 'v not in HLV(i)'.
-A historyless recipe can be considered as start for analysis if the set of required variables is equal to the set of historyless variables.
-Accordingly, a spring can be defined.
+If a recipe 'R(i)' does not depend on stored values then the set of snapshot states 'S(i)' is empty.
+In that case, the state that outputs the recipe can be considered a starting point of analysis.

 DEFINITION: Spring

-    A state 'i' where all required variables 'RV(i)' can be determined by the historyless recipe 'HLR(i)' is called a spring.
-It holds
+    A state 'i' where all required variables 'RV(i)' can be determined by 'op(i)' alone and ignoring the incoming recipe.
+That is,

-                          RV(i) = HLV(i)
+                          S(i) = \emptyset

-    The procedure of recipe 'R(i)' for a spring state is determined by

-                          R(i) := HLR(i)

 The relates snapshot map is empty, since it does not rely on any value stored at run-time.
 In other words, for a spring there is no 'v' determined by 'A(v)' as shown in equation 8.
 In equation 5 it is demonstrated how a recipe 'R(i)' is derived from a predecessor's recipe 'R(k)' and a state 'i'-s operation 'op(i)'.
 This procedure is defined here as 'accumulation'.

 DEFINITION: Accumulation